 The Agency first collected data on the numbers of pupils identified as having special educational needs (SEN) in 17 Agency member countries in 1999.
 The information collected at that time was reviewed and considered useful reference material for Agency country representatives.
-Data on the numbers of pupils identified as having SEN and where they were educated has been collected and published every two years since 2002.
+The Agency has collected and published data on the numbers of pupils identified as having SEN and where they were educated every two years since 2002.

 The EASIE quantitative data collection involves country experts providing statistics in six data tables: